pbeshai/peterbeshai.com/_posts/2016-10-30-scatterplot-in-d3-with-voronoi-interaction.md

 ```
 {: .language-js}

-The important part is how we used `voronoiDiagram.find()` to find the nearest voronoi site to the mouse:
+The important part is how we used `voronoiDiagram.find()` to find the nearest Voronoi site to the mouse:

 ```js
 const site = voronoiDiagram.find(mx, my, voronoiRadius);
 ```
 {: .language-js}

 The `site` object returned from this function contains a key `data` that returns one of the data points from our original `data` array.
 We then use that data point to update the position of our highlight circle, indicating to the users which point is highlighted.
-And because we used a voronoi diagram, it will be the point nearest the mouse.
+Since we used a Voronoi diagram, it will be the point nearest the mouse.

-Since we have access to the highlighted data point, we can do whatever we like with it!
+This method gives us access to the highlighted data point-- we can do whatever we like with it!
 In the [demo](/vis/scatterplot-voronoi/), I show how we can display the contents of the highlighted point in a `<div>` beneath the chart.

 ![Demo GIF](/vis/scatterplot-voronoi/scatterplot-voronoi.gif)

 ## Conclusion

 That's it!
-We've got a basic scatterplot with hover behavior driven by a voronoi diagram.
-D3 really makes it that easy.
+We've got a basic scatterplot with hover behavior driven by a Voronoi diagram.
 My next post will show how we can add a brush to our scatterplot to select points efficiently with a quadtree, all while retaining the hover behavior shown in this post.

 If you have any questions or comments, please leave a comment below or send me a tweet [@pbesh](https://twitter.com/pbesh).
 In case you missed it, there's a [live demo](/vis/scatterplot-voronoi/) of this code on my site and the full source code is available on [GitHub](https://github.com/pbeshai/pbeshai.github.io/tree/master/vis/scatterplot-voronoi).